shricubed/Team7-fix/Projects/P3/README.md

 -

 #### move()
 - Used the `get_valid_moves` function to find all the possible moves for the PacMan and proceeded to chose the first move available.
-Found the difference between the location to move and used the Location classes `shift` or `unshift` methods to change the location of the PacMan.
+Used a random number generator from zero to the size of moves array returned from `get_valid_moves` to choose a random location to move if there was more than one.
+Set the PacMans location to the new location chosen.
 Finally, updated the PacMan's location on the Map with the `move` function and returned true.
 If no valid moves existed, returned false.
 - Tested that the PacMan can move freely without any Ghosts nearby.
 Then added ghosts around PacMan to move near them as well.
 Finally, ensured that PacMans current location isn't the same as old location.

 #### is_ghost_in_range()